Wyam2/wyam/CONTRIBUTING.md

 - Write a new module and open a pull request for it.
 - Write a blog post about your experiences and let us know about it.

 If you need help with any of these things, **please don't hesitate to ask**.
-Wyam is a beginner-friendly project and we want to help anyone contribute who would like to.
+Wyam2 is a beginner-friendly project and we want to help anyone contribute who would like to.

 Build instructions are in the `BUILDING.md` file at the root of the repository.